BackstagecrewIS/tictactoe/README.md

 index.html will contain the game and all controls.

-A pop-up window will contain the game instructions.
+A modal will contain the game instructions.

 There will be no additional pages so there is no requirement for additional navigation.